IQue Player: Games

-The iQue Player’s library comprises 14 titles, all based on Nintendo 64 games previously released in other regions.
-Although The Legend of Zelda: Majora's Mask was advertised on packaging and promotional materials, it was ultimately cancelled.
+The iQue Player's library comprises 14 titles, all adapted from first-party Nintendo 64 games previously released in other regions.
+Although The Legend of Zelda: Majora's Mask was advertised on packaging and promotional materials, it never received an iQue release.

 Games were localized into Chinese with translated text and, in most cases, dubbed voice acting.
 However, some titles, such as the Mario series and Sin and Punishment, retained their original English voice tracks.
-Several games also included minor bug fixes and gameplay adjustments to account for the iQue Player’s lack of peripheral support, including the Rumble Pak.
+Several releases also incorporated bug fixes and minor gameplay adjustments to account for the iQue Player's lack of peripheral support, including the Rumble Pak.

-Game distribution followed a model similar to the Famicom Disk System and Nintendo Power cartridge rewriting service in Japan.
-Users would bring their memory cards to retail iQue Depot kiosks to download games directly.
-In October 2004, Nintendo introduced iQue@Home, allowing users to connect the console to a PC via USB and download games from iQue’s servers.
+Game distribution followed a model similar to the Famicom Disk System and Nintendo Power cartridge-rewriting service in Japan.
+Players brought memory cards to "iQue Depot" kiosks in retail stores to have games loaded.
+In October 2004, iQue@Home was introduced, an early form of digital distribution that allowed users to purchase games online and then connect the console to a PC via USB to transfer the title to the memory card.

-With either system, games were bound to a specific console, a form of digital rights management (DRM).
-Games were downloaded to memory cards as encrypted files and re-encrypted on first launch using a console-specific private key.
-This system proved highly effective at deterring piracy, even in one of the world's most piracy-prone markets.
+With both distribution methods, games were tied to a specific console as a form of digital rights management (DRM).
+Newly purchased titles were loaded to memory cards as encrypted files and re-encrypted on first launch using a console-specific private key.
+This system significantly limited unauthorized copying in a market otherwise characterized by widespread piracy.

-The iQue Player was bundled with a memory card containing several games.
-Dr. Mario 64 was fully playable, while Super Mario 64, Star Fox 64, The Legend of Zelda: Ocarina of Time, and Wave Race 64 were limited-time trials.
-The built-in real-time clock enforced trial limits based on minutes of play time.
-Full versions could later be purchased at kiosks or via iQue@Home without redownloading.
+The iQue Player was bundled with a memory card that included several games: Dr. Mario 64 was fully playable, while Super Mario 64, Star Fox 64, The Legend of Zelda: Ocarina of Time, and Wave Race 64 were available as timed trials.
+The built-in real-time clock enforced trial limits based on minutes of play time, and full versions could later be unlocked through kiosks or iQue@Home.